4 day Seattle Itinerary for First Time Visitors!

 Airbnb Rentals in Seattle

 You can often find great deals on Airbnb rentals in Seattle.
-See what’s available below and if it is your first time, save $40 by clicking here.

 There is so much to see and do in Seattle but I felt like this 4 day Seattle Itinerary is perfect for first timers.
 It gets in most of the main sights and attractions and offers both city and day trip options.